ga-wdi-boston/wdi_2_ruby_sql_lab_hogwarts/README.md

 * level (year at which a student may first learn the spell)

 Students can learn spells through the school &ndash; we might call these `known_spells`.
 Known spells have a "proficiency", which is a percentage between 0 and 100.
 Students will gain proficiency in spells over time, though they may lose proficiency if they haven't practiced in a while.

+Create a database and tables to store these objects, with appropriate columns and indexes.
+Store your commands in a `.sql` file so you can re-run them easily.

+## Step 2: Classes

+Create Ruby classes for the three main concepts listed in Step 1, and allow them to be initialized with the listed attributes.
+Additionally, create a "container" class called School to hold a list of houses and a list of spells.

+Add the following CRUD behaviors to your classes:

+* Houses maintain a list of their students, and students hold a reference to the house they belong to.
+* Students can only be added to a house through a method that checks whether they are at least 10 years old, and throws an error otherwise.
+If the student is added, they have their year set to 1 and their admission date set to the current date.
+* Students maintain a list of their "known spells", and spells maintain a list of students who know them.
+* Students have a method that allows them to practice a specific spell.
+If they don't already know the spell, it becomes part of their "known spells" and starts at 0% proficiency.
+If the spell is already known, its proficiency increases by 1%.

+Aside from the student-adding and spell-practicing methods above, there does not (yet) need to be any other way to manipulate the various lists of objects.